wagner-deoliveira/versify/README.md

 - download: Download packages.txt
 - create-branch: Create a new branch
 - update-branch: Update the package.txt in the created branch
+- delete-branch: Delete a target branch
 - create-pr: Create a new pull request
 - list-pr: List all the open pull requests
+- close-pr: Close current open pull request.
+You should use the pull request number for this matter
 - update: Update the package.txt in your current PC (TO BE DEPRECATED)

 To see the list of options for any command run ``versify <COMMAND> -h``